facadus/kelper/readme.md

 * Firstly, will be taken default configuration and overwritten with baseConfig returned data.
 * Secondly, will be taken Environment data and merged using smart merge function (object will be extended, arrays merged and all otherwise will be overwritten)

-Function will receive object that have these parameters:
+Function will receive object as first parameter that have these parameters:

 * **name** *(string)* - Package name *(ex. "common")*
 * **config** *(string)* - Package configuration name *(ex. "common/API")*